Harriet Tubman: Childhood

 As an adolescent, Tubman suffered a severe head injury when involved in an altercation between an overseer and a male slave who had absconded from work without permission and had gone to the store.
-While Tubman and others tried to defend the man from the overseer, the overseer threw a 2 lb metal weight at the slave.
+While Tubman and others tried to defend the man from the overseer, the overseer threw a 2 lb metal weight at him.
 The weight struck Tubman instead, which she said "broke my skull".
 Bleeding and unconscious, she was returned to her enslaver's house and laid on the seat of a loom, where she remained without medical care for two days.
-Afterwards Tubman's mother was allowed to tend to her.
-Tubman remained in a comatose state for weeks after the incident.
+Eventually, Tubman's mother was allowed to tend to her.
+Tubman remained in a comatose state for weeks.

-After the incident Tubman frequently experienced extremely painful headaches.
+After the incident, Tubman frequently experienced extremely painful headaches.
 She also began having seizures and would seemingly fall unconscious, although she claimed to be aware of her surroundings while appearing to be asleep.
 Larson suggests she may have had temporal lobe epilepsy, possibly as a result of brain injury; Clinton suggests her condition may have been narcolepsy or cataplexy.
-A definitive diagnosis is not possible due to lack of contemporary medical evidence, but this condition remained with her for the rest of her life.
+The condition remained with her for the rest of her life.

 After her injury, Tubman began experiencing visions and vivid dreams, which she interpreted as revelations from God.
-These spiritual experiences had a profound effect on Tubman's personality and she acquired a passionate faith in God.
+These spiritual experiences had a profound effect on Tubman's personality, and she acquired a passionate faith in God.
 Although Tubman was illiterate, she was told Bible stories by her mother and likely attended a Methodist church with her family.
 Mystical inspiration guided her actions.
 She rejected the teachings of white preachers who urged enslaved people to be passive and obedient victims to those who trafficked and enslaved them; instead she found guidance in the Old Testament tales of deliverance.
 This religious perspective informed her actions throughout her life.